-In 2021, the pollutants actually discharged by Omsk Carbon Group OOO were 0.723 mt, which is 2.8% of the discharge limit.
-The Volgograd-based branch and Omsk Carbon Mogilev discharge no effluents into water bodies.
+In 2022, the pollutants actually discharged by Omsk Carbon Group OOO equaled 0.85% of the discharge limit.

 For Omsk Carbon Group OOO, the implementation of measures aimed at maintaining the discharge level within the allowable limit is a matter of top priority.
 We developed draft regulations on maximum permissible discharges of substances and microorganisms into water bodies, had them approved and brought them into effect.
 A permit for the discharge of pollutants was issued on the basis of the draft.
 All discharges of pollutants in effluents are within the allowable concentrations as per the approved draft regulations.